Democratic Union Coalition (1996–2000): Political crisis

-During the ensuing government crisis, leading figure of the 1990 revolution and MNDP MP Sanjaasürengiin Zorig was assassinated in his home on 2 October 1998.
-Thousands of mourners crowded Sükhbaatar Square in Ulaanbaatar and to this day, the case remains still unsolved.
-Janlavyn Narantsatsralt was nominated and approved by president Bagabandi in December and became the 20th Prime Minister.
-He served until July 1999 when he resigned due to backlash from a controversial letter to the Russian federation.
-Rinchinnyamyn Amarjargal succeeded him and served as the 21st Prime Minister until the 2000 election were held in July.
+During the ensuing government crisis, the leading figure of the 1990 revolution, Minister of Infrastructure and MNDP lawmaker Sanjaasürengiin Zorig was assassinated in his home on 2 October 1998.
+Thousands of mourners crowded Sükhbaatar Square in Ulaanbaatar, and to this day, the case remains still unsolved.
+His murder came days before the coalition was to submit his name to the president as the next prime minister.
+Zorig's seat in parliament was filled by his sister, Sanjaasürengiin Oyun, after she won a by-election in Dornod Province.